 » Contact

-Project Clock is a project time entry system that keeps accurate billing time records and keeps track of project costs and schedules.
-See the Project Clock page for additional details.
+Project Clock is a project time entry and time billing application that keeps accurate time records and manages project costs and schedules.
+See the Project Clock page for more information.

-There are seven different versions of Project Clock: Project Clock Standard, Project Clock Pro, Project Clock Client/Server, Project Clock Web, Project Clock Palm, Project Clock CE and Employee Project Clock.
-A new application, CyberMatrix Timesheets, is based on the timesheet entry feature in Project Clock Pro.
+There are eight different editions of Project Clock: Project Clock Standard, Project Clock Pro, Project Clock Client/Server, Project Clock Enterprise, Project Clock Web, Project Clock Palm, Project Clock CE and Employee Project Clock.
+CyberMatrix Timesheets, is based on the timesheet entry feature in Project Clock Pro.

 Project Clock Standard

-This version of Project Clock is the least expensive and can only run on single user machines.
+This edition of Project Clock is the most affordable and can only run on single user machines.
 Data cannot be shared over a network and there is no custom reporting feature.

 Pros